What is AI Psychosis?

 - Can affect people with or without pre-existing mental health conditions

-- Has led to serious outcomes including hospitalization and tragically, deaths
+- Has led to serious outcomes including hospitalization, lawsuits, and tragically, deaths

 History & Recognition